 - Luxury shopping at The Shops at Wailea

 If you’d like to spend a day in luxury, Wailea is a fabulous place to do this.
-The Shops at Wailea features stores such as Gucci, Louis Vuitton, and Prada.
+The Shops at Wailea features Gucci, Louis Vuitton, and Prada stores.
 The resort area’s luxury hotels also offer some of the finest spas on the island.
 Here are our top picks for accommodations in Wailea:

-- Best Mid-Range Hotel: AC Hotel by Marriott Maui Wailea – This hotel is just a 15-minute walk from the beach and features a beautiful outdoor swimming pool.
+- Mid-Range Hotel: AC Hotel by Marriott Maui Wailea – This hotel is just a 15-minute from the beach and features a beautiful outdoor swimming pool.

 7. Poipu, Kauai